vasilakisfil/Introspected-REST/README.md

 during that phase is variable depending on the weakness of the Media Type.

-An API that follows the `REST` model should be evolvable without the need of human factor in the client side, given that the client understands the Media Type.
+An API that follows the `REST` model should be evolvable without the need of human involvement in the client side, given that the client understands the Media Type.
-As a result, **versioning should not take place in the URL but in the Media Type itself**.
+A side effect of such evolvability is that **versioning should not take place in the URL but in the Media Type itself**.

 >Versioning an interface is just a polite way to kill deployed applications
 >